 Are you naturally creative?
 Do you hatch bold ideas, dream of new and colourful ways of doing things?
 A degree in creative industries can help you shape your creative spark into a real-world career path.

 By studying creative industries at UniSC, you'll get to learn in new state-of-the-art facilities with access to equipment and software relevant to industry.
-All while being taught by award-winning industry professionals.
+All while being taught by award-winning industry professionals at the top rated public university in Queensland for overall experience, student support and learning resources*.

 Jump into one of the fastest growing, most dynamic and diverse employment sectors.
 You'll graduate with strong creative and technical skills, an entrepreneurial mindset, and a professional portfolio showcasing your diverse creative practice.